samuelcolvin/harrier/README.md

 ## What?

-Assert generator in the same vane as webpack/gulp & browsify but tailored to sass/scss and Jinja2.
+Asset generator in the same vane as webpack/gulp & browsify but tailored to sass/scss and Jinja2.
-Javascript support via integration with webpack.
-Harrier also supports arbitrary build steps via composable "tools".
+Javascript support via integration with webpack, also supports arbitrary build steps via composable "tools".

 ## Why?

 Well partly because I couldn't find a tools to do what I wanted.

-Partly because I'm much happier with everything that doesn't have to be javascript not being python.
+Partly because I'm much happier with everything that doesn't have to be javascript not being javascript.

 ## Install